Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 Waypoints do not appear to automatically activate/deactivate based on player position like the rest, presumably because they are not rendered.
 NOTE: Bounding boxes must ALSO have bounding spheres set which cover the same area too, otherwise the game will skip certain parts of the world. (`sTestWaypointIntersection`)

-## Entity Descriptions
-TODO: Document Entity descriptions.

-## Collision
-Collision happens through what are called "collision proxies", which are stand-ins for objects (terrain, entities, etc.)
-These proxies are 3D shapes which aren't shown in-game, but can be previewed using FrogLord.
-There are two kinds of proxies, "capsules" and "triangle meshes".

-**Capsules (kcCProxyCapsule):**
-A "proxy capsule" is a pill-shaped area (a cylinder with a round top/bottom).
-These are very fast but not very flexible.

-TODO: Creating through configurations.
-TODO: Example image?

-**Triangle Meshes (kcCProxyTriMesh):**
-A "triangle mesh" is a just a normal 3D model, but without any textures.
-These are more flexible than capsules but do not perform very well.
-Note that these cannot have animations like the models which get displayed in-game can.

-TODO: Creating through configurations.
-TODO: Example image?

-### There's more to collision though!
-Before the proxy will be tested, there is a sphere on every actor description.
-This sphere is a very fast collision test which gets checked BEFORE the proxies are tested.
-This is because spheres are extremely fast/quick/easy to check, so the sphere can eliminate some of the more heavy collision checks.

 ### Waypoint Collision
 Waypoints are special, as they do not have collision proxy data.
 They can either have a `BOUNDING_BOX` or a `SPHERE` shape.
 If a sphere is chosen, the entity sphere described before is used.
-If a bounding box is selected, the sphere appears to be completely ignored, and the box dimensions are found in the waypoint description data instead of a collision proxy.
+If a bounding box is selected, the sphere is completely ignored, and the box dimensions are configured in the waypoint description data (instead of a collision proxy).

 ### Items
 Items are also special, because their collision proxy data is hardcoded.
 (Applied by `CItem::Init`.)